demiankatz/Geeby-Deeby/README.md

 # Installation

+The following sections run through the installation process; you should follow all of them in the order listed here.

 ## Install Dependencies

 First, after cloning this repository to a directory, use "composer install" to load dependencies (see http://getcomposer.org for details).